abraunegg/onedrive/docs/USAGE.md

 ## Configuration

-Configuration is determined by three layer: the default values, values set in the configuration file, and values passed in via the command line.
-The default values provide a reasonable default, and configuration is optionally.
+Configuration is determined by three layers: the default values, values set in the configuration file, and values passed in via the command line.
+The default values provide a reasonable default, and configuration is optional.

 Most command line options have a respective configuration file setting.